Hiring

 Technical recruiting can’t be done (right) without some valuable data.
 And you know what’s awesome?
 You can get your hands on all sorts of insights in a snap!
 Here are a few areas that require your undivided attention:

-Key recruiting analytics to use
+Key recruiting analytics for technical roles

 Amplify your knowledge: Learn the terminology